dekz/dcrypt/README.md

 Openssl bindings for Node.js.
 Written in Coffeescript.

 * RSA/ECDSA key generation
-* RSA/ECDSA key primitives from parsing keys
+* RSA/ECDSA key primitives from parsing key files
-* Signing and verification using PEM keys, not only certificates
+* Signing and verification using PEM encoded keys, not just certificates
 * Random bytes using openssl RAND
 * Hashing
-* RSA Encrypt/Decrypt
+* Encryption and Decryption with all Ciphers supported in OpenSSL, as well as RSA encryption and decryption

 Install
 -------